Zara Morgan: Reintroduction

 On 19 July 2021, it was announced that Condron would return in August 2021 after a 16-year absence from Hollyoaks.
 It was stated by Hollyoaks that she had become an "eco-warrior" and that she had matured in her years away from the fictional village.
-Zara's return sees her arrive in Hollyoaks for the funeral of her mother Sue Morgan (Marian McLoughlin) through social media.
+Zara's return sees her arrive in Hollyoaks for the funeral of her mother, Sue (now played by Marian McLoughlin) through social media.
 After being approached by the Hollyoaks casting team, Condron felt that she could not refuse their offer of reprising her role as Zara.
 This was accredited to Zara becoming involved in an "important and relevant" storyline which piqued Condron's interest.
 Condron was happy to return to the serial and thanked the cast and crew for making her feel welcome; she felt that despite it being nearly 16 years since her exit, the environment of the set felt familiar.
 On her character's personality, Condron said that Zara returns "all grown up" as a keen environmentalist, but affirmed that she still has a fiery and outspoken nature.